nyvs/inv-sys/README.md

 # inv-sys
 inv-sys is a simple inventory and item keeping system that allows for a type to be stored and counted on a 'per slot' -basis.
 Built with games in mind, but this could have more use cases.
-Here is a quick usage guide:

 ## Features
 - simple API